History of cosmetics

-North Africa
+Africa

 Egypt

 One of the earliest cultures to use cosmetics was ancient Egypt, where both Egyptian men and women used makeup to enhance their appearance.
 The first cosmetics appeared 5,000 years ago in Egypt.
 To achieve a pleasant smell and softness of the skin, incense oils were used, and women applied white to protect their faces from the sun.
 The Egyptians were also the first to use black antimony-based paint as eyeliner.
-And to create a natural blush, crushed flowers were used.
+And to create a natural blush, they would crush flowers.

 The use of cosmetics in Ancient Egypt is well documented.
 Kohl has its roots in north Africa.
 The use of black kohl eyeliner and eyeshadows in dark colours such as blue, red, and black was common, and was commonly recorded and represented in Egyptian art, as well as being seen in Egyptian hieroglyphs.
-Ancient Egyptians also extracted red dye from fucus-algin, 0.01% iodine, and some bromine mannite, but this dye resulted in serious illness.
+Ancient Egyptians utilized stone pallets to combine the material used to create cosmetic products.
+Cosmetic pallets were shaped into hieroglyphs, the most frequent being fish.
+Ancient Egyptians also extracted cosmetic face paint from fucus-algin, 0.01% iodine, and bromine mannite, however the bromine-based makeup was severely toxic.
 Lipsticks with shimmering effects were initially made using a pearlescent substance found in fish scales, which are still used extensively today.
 Despite the hazardous nature of some Egyptian cosmetics, ancient Egyptian makeup was also thought to have antibacterial properties that helped prevent infections.
 Remedies to treat wrinkles contained ingredients such as gum of frankincense and fresh moringa.
 For scars and burns, a special ointment was made of red ochre, kohl, and sycamore juice.
 An alternative treatment was a poultice of carob grounds and honey, or an ointment made of knotgrass and powdered root of wormwood.
 To improve breath the ancient Egyptians chewed herbs or frankincense which is still in use today.
 Jars of what could be compared with setting lotion have been found to contain a mixture of beeswax and resin.
 These doubled as remedies for problems such as baldness and greying hair.
 They also used these products on their mummies, because they believed that it would make them irresistible in the after life.

+Madagascar

+Women of the Sakalava and Vezo peoples in Madagascar began wearing masonjoany, a decorative paste made from ground wood, in the 9th century C.E.
+It is worn on the face as sunscreen and insect repellent, as well as decoration, with women painting flowers, leaves and stars in white and yellow pastes.
+The practice is derived from cultural exchange between Malagasy people and Arab merchants in the Northwest coastal region of the island.